Commercial Freezer Repair Houston

 Condenser coils should also be checked regularly for cleanliness.
 Dust and debris will act like ice buildup on an evaporator coil.
 This will insulate the heat transfer surface and reduce airflow, which will make the compressor run harder and longer.
 In extreme cases, compressors may fail.

 Commercial Freezer Refrigerated Space & Shell

 Although the space itself doesn’t have any mechanical parts or equipment, it shouldn’t be ignored.
 The shell of the cooler or freezer should be inspected regularly for leaks and loose insulation or panels.
 Leaks and other voids in the shell can cause excess moisture to accumulate, potentially causing even bigger problems.
 The door is also a key component of the cooler.
 Doors must be sealed properly to eliminate air infiltration which increases the cooling load and may cause moisture buildup within the space and on the evaporator.
 Frost buildup on the door itself is a common occurrence when the door heater fails and has a tendency to either freeze the door shut or keep it from closing.
 Proper care should also be taken when placing items inside the space.
 If the space is overcrowded with items, or items are placed in front of the evaporator fans, the circulation of air is greatly reduced along with the performance of the refrigeration system.

 We hope the above diagnostic information helps you with any simple quick fixes that would help avoid trip charges and costly repairs.
-If however, you are not able to solve your Commercial freezer problems, please call 24 Hour Refrigeration.
+If however, you are not able to solve your Commercial freezer problems, please call Air Mobile A/C & Heating Refrigeration.
 We have over 35 years of experience and thousands of happy customers.
 In most cases, we can respond to any type of service call the same day.
 We are available 24/7 so please call now.